wscullen/landsat_downloader/Readme.md

 pip install --global-option=build_ext --global-option="-I/usr/include/gdal" GDAL==`gdal-config --version`
 ```

+## Install Other Requirements

+You can use the included Pipfile to install the rest of the requirements after GDAL, run it with `pipenv install`

 ## Required Data Files

 Shapefiles for the WRS and MGRS grids are required to lookup and convert between the two systems.
 Download the files from here: